arpith/fsjs/README.md

     $ npm install -g fsjs

 ## What it does
-fsjs watches the current application's entry point directory for changes, and requires all files ending with '.js'
+fsjs watches the current application's entry point directory for changes, and requires everything it can
 ```
 $ ls
 edit.js